 - A wellness champion network will be most successful when the workplace culture supports health and when leadership is actively involved.

 One common misconception is that wellness champions can only be those employees who are already running marathons or at their ideal weight.
 This is not the case.
 Whether a champion aims to lose weight, or become more active or if they’ve already achieved a few of their health goals,they need to understand the value of a healthy workforce.
 It also helps if they’re willing to support the mission of corporate wellness programs and share both their passion and experiences with others.
 These are individuals who truly embrace the notion of “walking the talk” and strive to be a positive health role model to their peers.

 If you’re interested in becoming a wellness champion, talk to your employer or human resources department.
-If you’re looking to establish a wellness champion network at your workplace, download a copy of our free guide.
+If you’re looking to establish a wellness champion network at your workplace, reach out to your StayWell representative or email us today.